Tame class field theory over local fields: Reciprocity and e tale realization

 The same holds for cohomology with compact support and cohomology with support in a closed subscheme. \end{lem} \begin{proof} The second part of the lemma follows from its first part using the long exact sequences of cohomology and naturality of $\tau_X$.
 So we only need to prove the first part.
 By ~\eqref{eqn:RE-1}, it suffices to show that the natural map $\Lambda'_X(j) \to \tau_X (\Lambda_X(j))$ is an isomorphism.
-Let $k_0$ denote the prime field of $k$ and let $f \colon X \to \Spec(k_0)$ be the projection map.
-Since the pull-back map $f^* \Lambda_{k_0}(j) \to \Lambda_X(j)$ is clearly an isomorphism, and the same holds for $\Lambda'(j)$ by \lemref{lem:Roots-PB}, it suffices to prove the above isomorphism when $X = \Spec(k_0)$.
-However, as $k_0$ is a perfect field, this isomorphism is well known (e.g., see \cite[Prop.~10.6]{MVW}). \end{proof}
+Let $f \colon X \to \Spec(\kappa)$ be the projection.
+Since the pull-back map $f^* \Lambda_{\kappa}(j) \to \Lambda_X(j)$ is clearly an isomorphism, and the same holds for $\Lambda'(j)$ by \lemref{lem:Roots-PB}, it suffices to prove the above isomorphism when $X = \Spec(\kappa)$.
+However, as $\kappa$ is a perfect field, this isomorphism is well known (cf. \cite[Prop.~10.6]{MVW}). \end{proof}

+Note: In the light of \lemref{lem:EFT}, we shall suppress $\sM$ from the notations in \eqref{eqn:RE-1} and make no distinction between the {\'e}tale motivic cohomology (and their variants) with coefficients in $\Lambda(j)$ and the corresponding {\'e}tale sheaf cohomology with coefficients in $\Lambda'(j)$ in the rest of this paper.